-If there are any complaints relating to the provision for children with SEN or EAL these will be dealt with in the first instance by the class teacher and SENCO/EMA Co-ordinator, then, if unresolved, by head teacher.
+If there are any complaints relating to the provision for children with SEN or EAL these will be dealt with in the first instance by the class teacher and SENCO, then, if unresolved, by the Principal.
 The governor with specific responsibility for SEN/inclusion may be involved if necessary.
 In the case of an unresolved complaint the issue should be taken through the general Governors complaints procedure (see separate Complaints Policy)